avijeetnegel/Demo/Readme.md

-This is my first project author is avijeet negel complay in Google
+This is my first project author is avijeet negel complay in Goog